peppescab/pokemoninterview/README.md

 * Koin
 * Retrofit2 and OkHttp3
 * Coroutines + Flow
-* Moshi
+* Moshi.
-* Glide
+* Glide.
-* Paging with Paging3 Androd Library
+* Paging with Paging3 Androd Library.
-* Application is
+* Application is also working in offline mode.
 * Unit Tests (all main classes have been JUnit tested)